guill3m/Colorines-Dark/readme.md

-# Colorines Dark - Espresso Theme
+# Colorines Dark
+### Some Espresso Theme

 I love [MacRabbit's Espresso](http://macrabbit.com/espresso/), but I'm not happy with any of the themes I've found.
 So, finaly, I decided to make my own theme.
-Just a **colorfull theme** with **dark background** and silly name (yes, it's a pretty stuppid name, try to translate it from spanish, well not, don't do it, please?).
+Just a ***colorfull* theme** with **dark background** and silly name (yes, it's a pretty stuppid name, try to translate it from spanish, well not, don't do it, please?).

 ## What languages are styled?
 Good question (I know, I'm the one who asked it, that's why is a good question).
 Since this is a theme I made for me I've started with the ones I use, and as a front-end developer these are: